 Years ago, social media was just viewed as fun.
 It was used for chatting, keeping in touch with old friends, and finding new ones.
 It was also one of the online means to express yourself.
-But nowadays, it’s a critical part of every aspect of your life.
+But nowadays, it’s a critical part of your life.
 And in many ways, social media can be used for work.

-It’s no longer just websites and apps where you post your pictures, share your favourite songs, or enjoy some funny videos.
+It’s no longer just websites and apps where you post pictures, share your favourite songs, or enjoy funny videos.
 Nowadays, social media is a powerful tool that can help you expand your professional network, find a new gig, or build your business from zero.
-Every business has a presence on social media, as it allows to:

 • find prospective customers;